browserplus/borg/data/pages/docs/service_dev/cpp_services.md

 As shown in the figure, BrowserPlus services implement the Service API.
 This is a C API that is declared [here](http://github.com/browserplus/platform/tree/master/src/sdk/service_api/api/ServiceAPI/).
 The API is designed to permit introspection of service methods and their parameters.
-See als [Service API documentation](CAPI.html)
+See also [Service API documentation](http://beta.browserplus.org/docs/platform/CAPI.html)

 C++ programmers may find the required Service API methods and types somewhat tedious to implement and interact with.
 For this